 Supply Chain refers to the mobilisation of goods and services, including impact on production, imports, and exports.
-Based on the responses received, the average level of impact of the Measles Epidemic on Supply Chain is 1.8 with a standard deviation of 1.2.
-This means that the bulk of responses for impact on Supply Chain are concentrated around the 1.8 ± 1.2 range.
 The most frequent level of impact indicated on Supply Chain is 1.0 with 56 responses.
-Hence, the impact of the Measles Epidemic on businesses' Supply Chain is left-skewed indicating a negative relationship between the two factors.
-Therefore there is sufficient evidence to prove that the Measles Epidemic had no direct impact on businesses' Supply Chain.
+Hence, the impact of the Measles Epidemic on businesses' Supply Chain is leftskewed indicating no direct impact on businesses' Supply Chain.